sejungkwak/work-time/README.md

 ### Third-party Packages

 - [colorama](https://pypi.org/project/colorama/) was used to highlight texts by printing in different colours.
-The Cyan colour was used for input format, green for successful result, yellow for texts that require action, red background for warning or error messages.
+The Cyan colour was used for input format, green for successful results, yellow for texts that require action, and red background for warning or error messages.
 - [google-auth](https://google-auth.readthedocs.io/en/master/) was used to authenticate for the _Google_ APIs.
 - [gspread](https://docs.gspread.org/en/v5.3.2/#) was used to access and manipulate data in _Google Sheets_.
 - [passlib](https://passlib.readthedocs.io/en/stable/) was used to store users' passwords securely.
 As this package uses over 30 password hashing algorithms with randomly generated salt, it is more secure to store passwords using its method than plain texts.
 - [pytz](https://pypi.org/project/pytz/) was used to set a Timezone to Dublin, Ireland.
 This package solves the issue of ambiguous times at the end of DST which is mentioned in the Python official documentation.
 - [stdiomask](https://pypi.org/project/stdiomask/) was used for password masking.
-This package enhances security as it does not reveal the password on screen.
+This package enhances security as it does not reveal the password on the screen.
 - [tabulate](https://pypi.org/project/tabulate/) was used to display tables.
 This helps deliver information in a more efficient way.

 ## Programs